jamesccupps/jamesccupps.github.io/PROTOCOL.md

 - Initialize the sequence at a **random 24-bit value** at session start (not 0 or 1).
 - Increment monotonically per request.
 - The panel's response echoes the request sequence; correlate by sequence not by arrival order.
+- **Pair with sliding-window tolerance, not strict equality.** In busy sessions the panel's response sequence runs 1–17 frames behind the request sequence in roughly 10% of pairs (pipelining lag, see §5.2).
+A parser that requires strict equality will appear to lose ~10% of responses.
+Use a sliding-window matcher with a tolerance of at least 20 frames.

 ### 24.6 Buffering and Framing

-A TCP stream may contain multiple P2 frames or split a single frame across segments.
-Implementers MUST:
+A TCP stream may contain multiple P2 frames, or it may split a single frame across segments.
+Implementations MUST:

-1. Read at least 4 bytes to get `payload_length`.
+1. Read 4 bytes to obtain `total_length`.
-2. Read at least `4 + payload_length` total bytes to complete the frame.
+2. Read until exactly `total_length` bytes (counting those first 4) have been received before parsing the frame.
-3. Treat anything with `payload_length > 65536` as framing corruption — disconnect.
+3. Treat any frame with `total_length > 65536` as framing corruption and close the connection.
-4. Buffer trailing bytes after one frame for the next frame.
+4. Buffer any bytes received past the end of the current frame for the next frame; do not assume frame boundaries align with TCP segment boundaries.

 ### 24.7 Common Implementation Pitfalls